 Square version of an Elevated Planter Box

-Here is our square version of an elevated garden box.
+Here is our square version of an elevated garden box for square foot gardening.
 Take a look if you are looking for something bigger and taller/deeper.

 Dimensions of this Elevated Planter Box:

 With this tutorial, your elevated planter box will measure 48 inches by 24 inches.
 It’s finished height is 35.75 inches.
 The box for soil is 11 inches deep.

 - Hardware cloth

 - Circular Saw

 - Nail Gun